Property Owners & Investors – Your Investment

 What expenses can I claim in my tax?

 You can claim expenses relating to your rental property but only for the period your property was rented or available for rent.
-Expenses may include advertising for tenants, leasing and management fees, bank charges, owners corporation fees, cleaning, council and water rates, gardening, insurance and depreciation.
+Expenses may include advertising for renters, leasing and management fees, bank charges, owners corporation fees, cleaning, council and water rates, the costs relating to mandatory safety checks, gardening, insurance and depreciation.
 Interest charges on loans are tax deductible to the extent that the loan funds are used for incoming producing purposes.

 Do I need to have a tax depreciation schedule completed for my property?